-We examined its abilities to:
+We examined the product's abilities to:

-- Detect and protect against known ransomware - Detect and protect against new ransomware variants - Track full network breaches - Detect deployment of ransomware on internal targets
+- Detect and protect against known ransomware - Detect and protect against new ransomware variants - Track full network breaches - Detect deployment of ransomware on internal targets.

 Legitimate files were used alongside the threats to measure any false positive detections or other sub-optimum interactions.